what is shinrin yoku/forest bathing?

 book your fully guided forest bathing experience with tracey

-Accommodating group sizes of 4 - 10, ages 14+.
+Accommodating group sizes of 4 - 12, ages 14+

 Cost varies depending on duration, location and group size.
-Please contact me for more info

 Option 2: join a regularly-scheduled group event*